top of page

 I was born and raised in North Sydney and apart from moving away for university, I’ve always lived in the community.
 My husband Mark and I live in a Cape Cod-style home located on a street with only six other houses.
 It’s on top of a hill that overlooks the beautiful North Sydney harbour and is surrounded by a large field.
 We can see and hear the Marine Atlantic ferry, which is one of the only ways to get to Newfoundland, from our bedroom windows.

+In Summer, we can also see fishing and sail boats.
+We’re a three minute drive from my parents, who share a home with my maternal grandparents, and a ten minute drive from my in-laws.
 We’ve all heard of seven degrees of separation, but in North Sydney it’s rarely more than two!
 There’s always a connection to someone.
 Everyone gives back to those who need it most and you find joy in the simple things - the bite of a sandwich from your favourite deli, watching lobster boats setting traps on the harbour and spending time with family and friends.
 North Sydney is where I feel most at peace and where I call “home.”

 Melissa and her husband Mark